 Simple statistics performed on the input of your models can alert you on breaking data changes.
 To prevent breaking data you can record and compute the following metrics on the input data:

-Any abrupt changes in those statistics should alert you on problems affecting the serving data.
+Any abrupt changes in those statistics should alert you to problems affecting the serving data.

 One key metric to monitor the outputs is the % of predicted labels.
-Choose a time window (minute, hour, day) to perform the aggregation of your model’s predictions.
-Then you should compare this metrics with you prior belief (obtained by analysis of training data).
+Choose a time window (minute, hour, day) to perform the aggregation of your model's predictions.
+Then you should compare these metrics with your prior belief (obtained by analysis of training data).
 A sudden change in the distribution of labels is a strong indicator of an issue.
-Let’s take the simple example of spam detection.
-If the normal rate of email identified as spam is 3% and goes up to 20% in a week, there might be reasons to investigate the change in the behavior of the model.
+Let's take the simple example of spam detection.
+If the normal rate of email identified as spam is 3% and goes up to 20% in a week, there might be reasons to investigate the change in the behaviour of the model.